lunextelecom/event-processor/README.md

 POST /event?evtname=&parm1=&param2=..&result=true
 ```
 ### Handler
 Handler will handle the actual work of computing result, saving display data.
-Handler is a standalone process.
+Handler is a standalone application that reads from Kakfa.
+There will be n number of Handler running to match the number of Kakfa partitions.

 Life Cycle